Luca-Tamburo/se-2022-12-HikeTracker/retrospective/thirdRetrospective.md

   - Total hours estimated &rarr; 7h
   - Total hours spent &rarr; 7h

+- Technical Debt management:
+  - Total hours estimated &rarr; 4h
+  - Total hours spent &rarr; 4h
+  - Hours estimated for remediation by SonarQube &rarr; 41h
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues &rarr; 25h
+  - Hours spent on remediation &rarr; 3h
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability") &rarr; 0.3%
+  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability)
+    - reliability &rarr; A
+    - security &rarr; A
+    - maintainability &rarr; A

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?